 - ENV DES 252 Urban Place Studies, a seminar that brings all candidates in the program together to develop and discuss with core faculty their individual thesis projects.

-- ENV DES 253 Urban Places Thesis Studio, offered during the summer and led by an urban design practitioner with part-time involvement of MUD faculty.
+- ENV DES 253 Urban Places Thesis Studio, offered during the summer and led by an urban design practitioner with part-time involvement of Masters of Urban Design faculty.
 The summer thesis studio provides students with guidance leading to completion of the thesis by late summer and presentation to faculty and students during orientation week of fall semester.
 NOTE: Because this course is offered only during the summer, the UC Berkeley General Catalog does not list it.
-For general and semester-specific descriptions of ENV DES 253, see Environmental Design Courses on the Architecture website.
+For general and semester-specific descriptions of ENV DES 253, see Environmental Design Course listings.

 An additional studio is selected from one of the graduate studios in the three departments.
 As advanced candidates, MUD students are expected to take a leadership role in these studios, assisting with the preparation, conduct, or evaluation of the studio and relating it to the content of the Master of Urban Design program.
 Students must also complete a course that offers instruction in methods for urban design practice or research; a course in urban design history or theory; and elective courses related to the thesis topic and selected in consultation with MUD faculty.
 See the MUD Program Statement for further information, including sample programs.